rohanmahy/mimi-pseudonyms/draft-mahy-mimi-pseudonyms.md

 - Alice reveals her actual identity to Bob inside an end-to-end encrypted channel, and provides a second pseudonym
 - Bob connects to Alice from one of his pseudonyms to Alice's second pseudonym.

 Since the last step is based on a human delay which could vary from seconds to years, the timing would be difficult to correlate between a pair of providers with a large volume of traffic.
 If either provider has a very small number of users, either provider could use traffic analysis to associate the second room with Bob.

 Out-of-band link flow:

 - create a room link
 - distribute the link out-of-band
-- get the groupinfo using the link
+- get the GroupInfo using the link
 - join the room
 - optionally reveal the "real" identity inside the room